 We took home a 2020 Coonawarra Late Harvest Riesling and a 2018 Limited Release “The Gables” Cabernet Sauvignon

 The Redman family are Coonawarra’s oldest winemaking family, with the first member making wine in 1901.
-We were lucky enough to have his grandson helping us out during our tasting, and it was great chatting to him about the history of this winery and also the others in the region.
+We were lucky enough to have his grandson helping us out during our tasting, and it was great chatting with him about the history of this winery and also the others in the region.

 Unsurprisingly the wines here were predominantly reds, with a riesling and a rosé representing the lighter wines.
 They do a good job of their full-bodied reds though, and almost any of them would be a nice addition to the dinner table.